 Cost: 2023 information not yet available.
 This was the info for summer 2022 – 500 yen entry plus cost of sweet potato / dishes.
 The 6 pm to 7 pm slot only cost 300 yen.
 You could purchase a ticket online that comes with a limited edition original cooler bag, for 1000 yen.
 The aforementioned premium ticket, which allows you entry into the venue 30 minutes ahead of everyone else, costs 1500 yen.

 Saitama Shintoshin is located beside the station of the same name in the Chuo ward of Saitama City.
 The Keyaki Hiroba is the closest event space to the ticket gates.
 The Keihin Tohoku line, Takasaki line and Utsunomiya line stop at this station.
 There are also several buses that go into the station including airport buses from Narita and Haneda.

 Address: 2-27 Kamiochiai, Chuo Ward, Saitama City 338-001

 URL: Official Shintoshin website and the official website for “Imohaku” Sweet potato expo – please do always check with the official website for any last minute changes

-Access: 2 minute walk from JR Saitama shintoshin Station, about a 7 minute walk from JR Kitayono Station.
+Access: a two minute walk from JR Saitama shintoshin Station and about a seven minute walk from JR Kitayono Station.